or use the form below and we’ll get back to you ASAP

 Yes, but it is less effective.

 That’s because the spray for spiders is a repellent spray.
-Though this is great on spiders, it does interfere with the ant treatment.
+Though this is great on spiders however, it does interfere with the ant treatment.

 It’s normally better to wait two weeks between treatments to get best results.
 It doesn’t matter which one is done first.